 Rutherford House (Historical Home)

 The home was built in 1911 and belonged to the first premier of Alberta Mr. Alexander Cameron Rutherford; it is listed as a Provincial Historic Site.
 The home is an Edwardian design and has much of the wood and plaster embellishments that were fashionable at the time.
 The picture enclosed shows the stained glass work that is so aptly displayed in the ceiling of the landing of the circular staircase that is accessible from the center of the house.
-The use of lead to separate the beveled and stained glass is a striking presence the visitor can see from either the top or the landing of the stairs.
-Despite its relative small size as compared to the massiveness of the staircase, this window displays a decent amount of light and is a welcome accent to the rather dark effects of the wood paneling and staircase.
+The use of lead to separate the bevelled and stained glass is a striking presence the visitor can see from either the top or the landing of the stairs.
+Despite its relative small size as compared to the massiveness of the staircase, this window displays a decent amount of light and is a welcome accent to the rather dark effects of the wood panelling and staircase.

 “AGA on Churchill Square” by Stella Blu

 Licensed under CC BY 2.0 via Wikimedia Commons

 Interested in using this ARTICLE ON YOUR WEBSITE OR ELSEWHERE?